 When I say “fierce” what are your thoughts?
 Beyoncé, America’s Next Top Model, or Tyra Banks?

-What is the definition of fierce?
+What is the fierce definition?

-According to Urban Dictionary, fierce can be related to fashion or confidence.
+According to Urban Dictionary: fierce can be related to fashion or confidence.

 Those heels with that dress are fierce!